 Similarly, partners preparing to open a business together should consult with an attorney about a partnership, operating agreement, or buy-sell agreement prior to beginning their endeavor.
 While most businesses, like marriages, are founded with the best of intentions, a well-written agreement should be drafted with the expectation the partners will, at some future point, no longer desire to work together.
 What happens when partners cannot agree on a business strategy or investment?
 When the business runs out of money?
 How should disagreements be resolved?
 In the event disagreements cannot be resolved, should one partner have the right to buy out another?
 All of these important circumstances should be addressed prior to the first disagreement.

 Preparing for a peaceful death

 Finally, Isaac Asimov once wryly noted, “Life is pleasant.
 Death is peaceful.
 It’s the transition that’s troublesome.”
 A good attorney can assist you not only in preparing for a peaceful death, through the creation of a will, but also in the preparation for the troublesome transition: a period of incapacity or disability.
-The creation of durable powers of attorney for healthcare and financial matters can prevent the need of going to court for a guardianship or conservatorship.
-This simple planning can provide peace of mind as well as preserve and protect your estate.
+The creation of durable powers of attorney for healthcare and financial matters can prove the importance in hiring an experienced Omaha guardianship lawyer or conservatorship attorney.
+This simple estate planning can provide peace of mind as well as preserve and protect your estate.